 - The type of interactivity or flexibility that you need the eLearning course to have

 - Whether you want to leverage a library of eLearning activities or create custom activities

 - The desired flow and structure of the eLearning course

 - Your desire to have someone other than the eLearning developer (whether it’s you or a vendor-partner) update the content after the initial course is complete

-We’re happy to share our knowledge and help you make an informed decision, based on our extensive use and expertise using both eLearning tools.
+In the ideal world, you would choose Flash or Storyline based on the needs of your specific eLearning project.
+But because each tool has many features to consider, knowing which eLearning authoring tool is right for your project can be a challenge.We’re happy to share our knowledge and help you make an informed decision, based on our extensive use and expertise using both eLearning tools.
 We have created both an infographic (for an at-a-glance comparison) and a list of 9 questions to consider along with our expert recommendations.

 Flash and Articulate Storyline Comparison: 9 Questions to Consider to Choose the Right eLearning Authoring Tool